hbgit/flutter_a_z/README.md

 - The goal of this APP is showing random phrases in the screen according to the button is clicked

+- The source code is available at: https://github.com/hbgit/flutter_a_z/tree/feature_phrase

 - Some NOTES about this APP:
     - Plugin adopted in the Visual Code IDE: Flutter (Dart-Code); Awesome Flutter Snippets (Nash Ramdial); and Dart (Dart-Code)
     - We try: Image, RaisedButton, and dart:math